Featuring: Christel Tyree | Project Manager II, Strategic Transformation Office

-The lack of a formalized relationship management program between Pre-Access (acute scheduling, pre-authorization, and pre-registration) and referring providers can create access barriers and attract patient complaints.
-When those two parties don’t engage in proactive communication, the result can be poor perceptions of pre-access by referring providers, which in turn can negatively impact hospital referral volumes.
+The lack of a physician liaison program, or formalized relationship management program, between pre-access staff (acute scheduling, pre-authorization and pre-registration) and referring providers can create access barriers and attract patient complaints.
+When those two parties don’t engage in proactive communication, the result can be poor perceptions of pre-access by referring physicians, which in turn can negatively impact hospital referral volumes.

 Physician office teams strive to advocate for patients, implement medically effective interventions and ensure each patient has equitable access to needed medical services.
-Community providers resist referring patients to medical service facilities when real or perceived access barriers such as inadequacies in care or gaps in pre-access services seem to exist.
+Community providers resist patient referrals to medical service facilities when real or perceived access barriers such as inadequacies in care or gaps in pre-access services seem to exist.
 Therefore, it is crucial for pre-access to create a relationship management team specifically dedicated to removing those barriers.
-The relationship management team should work to understand what drives provider referral preferences and find opportunities to reduce referral leakage, provide a direct and responsive line of communication when access concerns arise, and proactively share necessary information to facilitate a trusting relationship to improve the patient experience and drive referrals to client facilities.
+The relationship management team’s primary focus should be on understanding provider referral preferences and identifying chances to minimize referral leakage.
+They should also establish a direct and responsive communication channel for addressing access concerns promptly.
+By proactively sharing essential information, trust will be fostered and the patient experience enhanced, ultimately increasing referrals to client facilities.

 Below are three steps to begin removing barriers and building an effective and proactive communications strategy between pre-access and referring providers.

-In addition to strong knowledge of pre-access products and services, a candidate should be well versed in service recovery techniques, know referral habits and able to identify trends via data analysis.
+In addition to strong knowledge of pre-access products and services, a candidate should be well-versed in service recovery techniques, know the referral process and be able to identify trends via data analysis.
 Essential soft skills include the following:

 - Excellent communication skills and the ability to listen and understand needs

-- Driven to created needed change and does not accept the status quo
+- Driven to create needed change and doesn’t accept complacency

-Staffing needs varies by organization, but in general it’s important to take into account the extend of current barriers, community referral patterns, competition and volume of services currently being provided to the community.
+Staffing needs vary by organization, but in general, it’s important to take into account the extent of current barriers, community referral patterns, competition and volume of services currently being provided to the community.

-Start by asking questions to frame the initial goals and success statement of the relationship management team, such as the following:
+Start by asking questions to frame the initial goals and success statement of the relationship management team, such as:

 - What facility access pain points are experienced by referring providers?
 Conduct rounding in physician practices and ask whether they are experiencing challenges when referring.
 Ask follow-up questions to determine where barriers exist, e.g., scheduling, patient access, etc.